 1. Absolute minimum entry requirements are developed by the Institute for Apprenticeships and Technical Education (working with trailblazer employer groups at subject level) published at the Instutitue for Apprenticeships and Technical Education as “standards”.

 2. The University and the Employers it delivers Apprenticeships with may also set additional entry requirement thresholds.
 These criteria must be approved by the University Student Recruitment Steering Group and Course Proposal Scrutiny Panel, and will be published on our Study webpages.

-3. Cohort Requirements
+3. Apprenticeship Eligibility Requirements

 a) Be employed as defined by HMRC;